soymadip/KireiSakura-Kit/Assets/notes/terminology.md

 ---
 ## Modules
- **Modules** are self-contained scripts that store methods.
+ **Modules** are shell scripts that store methods.
 Each module performs a specific task and can be sourced as needed.

- There are 3 types are modules:-
+ There are 3 types are modules: -
 ### 1. Core modules
 These are essential components of the KireiSakura-Kit providing the foundational functionality required for the framework to operate.

 These are automatically loaded at start.

 ### 2. Plugin modules
 These are optional modules used to extend the functionality of the framework.

 These are required to be [[init#3.
-Loading modules|loaded]] implicitly using `kimport` function.
+Loading modules|loaded]] explicitly using `kimport` method.

 ### 3. Local modules
 These are similar to [[terminology#2.
 Plugin modules|plugin modules]] except these are designed  & implemented by the user.

 >[!danger] Info